-Prerequisite: Completion of core mathematics group and approval of the department.
+Prerequisite: Completion of core mathematics group; an Honours Specialization average of 75%; and approval of the department.
 As departmental approval is required prior to registration, all students wishing to take this course during the following spring/summer or fall/winter session must apply to the department no later than February 15.
-Credits: 3